-- Competing teams must submit their participation application no later than April 1, 2014. - Student teams must submit their financial plan and other required documents by May 15 to Destre Downing, FPA, Learning and Development, at DDowning@OneFPA.org - Each team should submit their financial plan and other required documents as one (1) compiled document in PDF format with the school and team member names on the title page.
+- Student teams must submit their financial plan and other required documents by May 16 to Destre Downing, FPA, Learning and Development, at DDowning@OneFPA.org - Each team should submit their financial plan and other required documents as one (1) compiled document in PDF format with the school and team member names on the title page. - Important: Please do not include your school's name or team member names on any pages other than your title page.